jimeh/common-flow/common-flow.md

 Rules:

-- The `master` branch should always be deployable / usable.
+- The `master` branch should always be deployable / usable, while considered to be "bleeding edge".
 - New work must be done on a descriptively named change branch created off of `master`.
 - Commit to the change branch locally, and regularly push your work to the same